 Brian Wang – Brian manages Venture Café Thursday event operations and oversees our beverage program.
 An avid skier, he fell in love with wine while working two jobs before graduating from Utah State University with dual BS degrees cum laude.
 He boarded a plane to Boston before completing a “capstone” semester at Georgetown University and an internship at a major think tank.
 Eventually, he found his way back to Boston to pursue his passion for wine and explore the city.

-Becky Donner – Becky is Program Manager for District Hall.
+Becky Donner – Becky is the Director for District Hall.
 She is passionate about the potential of the entrepreneurial community to drive positive change.
 In addition to working at District Hall, Becky is on the leadership team for the civic technology volunteer group Code for Boston and an amateur silversmith.
 Becky holds a Bachelor’s Degree in Psychology and Sociology from Skidmore College.

-Sarah deSimas – Sarah is Event Coordinator at District Hall.
+Sarah deSimas – Sarah is the Program Manager at District Hall.
 She’s passionate about social entrepreneurship and exploring new perspectives through community engagement and travel.
 In her spare time, you can find her photographing Boston and investigating the beautiful green spaces downtown.
 Sarah holds a Bachelor’s Degree in Communication Studies with a minor in Graphic Design from Northeastern University.

 Alessandra Brown – Alessandra is the Director at Roxbury Innovation Center.
 Originally from Boston, Alessandra has always been interested in the entrepreneurial spirit of the city.
 She previously worked for the Boston Public Schools and is passionate about creating opportunities for entrepreneurs to learn and grow.
 She is also working on starting a production company.
 Alessandra holds a Master’s Degree from California Institute of the Arts and a Bachelor’s Degree from Boston College.